bpcreech/blog/content/post/mini-racer-v0.11.1.md

 In [this last blog post](https://bpcreech.com/post/mini-racer/), I discussed my revival of [PyMiniRacer](https://github.com/bpcreech/PyMiniRacer), a neat project created by [Sqreen](https://github.com/sqreen) to embed the V8 JavaScript into Python.
-As of that post (`v0.8.0`), I hadn't touched the C++ code yet.
+As of that post (`v0.8.0`), I had done a light reorganization of the C++ side of PyMiniRacer, but nothing big there yet.
 Here we talk about some extensions to PyMiniRacer, rolling up the changes up to `v0.11.1`: JS `Object` and `Array` manipulation, directly calling JS functions from Python, `async` support, and a discussion of the C++ changes needed to make all that work.

 <!--more-->